rs-kellogg/krs-llm-cookbook/docs/llm-defined.md

 :::{admonition} **[Large](https://en.wikipedia.org/wiki/Large_language_model#List)**
 :class: tip
-Calling a language model `Large` refers both to model size (the number of parameters) and the amount of data the model is trained on
+We call a language model `large` when it has
+- Many parameters (billions)
+- And has been trained on large quantities of language data (billions of words/tokens)
 :::

 ```{figure} ./images/wikipedia-list.png